SEC research guides

 Learn which SEC filing to read, then verify it at the source.

 10K Intel is building free filing and company research pages first.
-These guides explain the core forms behind the live explorer so readers can understand 10-K, 10-Q, and 8-K filings before turning them into watchlist alerts.
+These guides explain the core forms behind the live explorer so readers can understand annual reports, quarterly updates, current reports, 13F holdings, insider transactions, proxy statements, and S-1 registration filings before turning them into watchlist alerts.

 Start here